Improving lives by making stuff!

-In the materials physics track, you will become an expert in research and development of new materials in biomedical or electronic applications.
-You will work in an active research group together with other students, post-docs and senior researchers on solving problems in e.g. energy efficiency and drug delivery.
-In addition to a theoretical basis of materials physics, you will also learn to use the state-of-the-art research equipment with hands-on courses.
+In the Master´s Degree Programme in Materials Physics you will work in an active research group together with other students, post-docs and senior researchers on solving problems in e.g. energy efficiency and drug delivery.
+In addition to the theoretical basis of materials physics, you will also learn to use state-of-the-art research equipment with hands-on courses.

-Upon graduation, you will be able to use the diverse set of skills acquired as part of this track, including experimental, theoretical and numerical techniques to produce and analyze new physical projects.
+Upon graduation, you will be able to use the diverse set of skills acquired as part of this track, including experimental, theoretical and numerical techniques to produce and analyse new physical projects.

 The structure is modular.
 All modules have 20 ECTS.
-Each specialization track has two obligatory modules that contain the core material of the field.
+Each specialisation track has two obligatory modules that contain the core material of the field.
 In addition, there is one thematic module that may be chosen from the other modules offered within this programme or other programmes at the University of Turku.
 The fourth module consists of freely chosen courses and an obligatory Finnish language and culture course (5 ECTS).
-An MSc thesis (30 ECTS) in addition to the seminar, internship, and project work (10 ECTS) are also required, details of which depend on the specialization.
+An MSc thesis (30 ECTS) in addition to the seminar, internship, and project work (10 ECTS) are also required, details of which depend on the specialisation.
 See figure below.

-You can replace the project work by participating in a Capstone project (15 ECTS) organized by the Department of Future Technologies.
+You can replace the project work by participating in a Capstone project (15 ECTS) organised by the Department of Future Technologies.
 We recommend this for those students who aim to work in the industry after graduation.

 In the theory module, you will learn the theoretical basis of materials physics by attending lectures and doing exercises in courses such as Structural properties of solids, Electrical properties of solids, Magnetism and spintronics, Semiconductors, Organic semiconductors and Surface science.

 In the method module, all courses include laboratory work with the state-of-the-art research infrastructure in the Department of Physics and Astronomy.
 These methods include e.g. X-ray diffraction, X-ray photoelectron spectroscopy, electron microscopy, nuclear magnetic resonance and electron spin resonance.
 Furthermore, this module includes courses that give you the expertise to build measurement setups.
-This includes courses in LabVIEW-based programming and building small equipment using Arduino-based electronics.
+This includes courses as LabVIEW-based programming and building small equipment using Arduino-based electronics.

 You are free to choose the thematic module from those offered in the faculty or take a suitable minor subject, even one offered by other faculties.
 Thematic modules offered by this programme include biomaterials, electronics materials, modelling and functional materials.
-Possible minor subjects are e.g. computer science, mathematics, chemistry, business creation, and innovation.
+Possible minor subjects are e.g. computer science, mathematics, chemistry, business creation and innovation.

 In the other studies module, you can choose any courses you want from the entire offering of the university in addition to the obligatory “Finnish for foreigners” course.

-The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge and to solve scientific and technological problems independently and as part of a group.
+The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge, and to solve scientific and technological problems independently and as part of a group.

-In the University of Turku, the research and teaching of materials physics have as two focal areas bio- and electronic materials.
+In the University of Turku, the research and teaching of materials physics has as two focal areas bio- and electronic materials.
 In biomaterials, you can study e.g. pharmaceutical vectors, nanoporous materials in pharmaceutics and dissociation of DNA-molecules under radiation.
 In electronics materials, possible topics include semiconducting, magnetic and superconducting materials, spintronics and nanocontacts.
 You will study the physical basis of current and future electronics.